 Asset management is something you’ve likely done without even realizing it!
-If you’ve ever transferred money from your checking account to savings account in order to get a higher interest rate or made a down payment on a home you’ve evaluated the risks of acting on your decision, as well as sought to maximize your return by correctly allocating those assets.
+If you’ve ever transferred money from your checking account to a savings account in order to get a higher interest rate or made a down payment on a home, you’ve evaluated the risks of acting on your decision.
+As well as sought to maximize your return by correctly allocating those assets.

 Determining Asset Management Success

 The degree of success of your assets is determined by the effectiveness with which your investable assets are managed.
 Unfortunately, it isn’t always that easy.
 When evaluating asset managers, there are three key questions to keep in mind:

 Asset managers can be individuals or firms.
 They work with individual clients, families and organizations like corporations or universities.
 They use many different types of investments which can include stocks, bonds, derivatives, limited partnerships, real estate, and a host of other opportunities such as individually managed accounts (IMAs).

 Asset managers aim to balance investment asset growth with risk, while also maximizing tax efficiency.
 This includes monitoring asset allocation, addressing liquidity needs, adapting to market fluctuations, and executing strategies to minimize tax burdens.Those additional fees can range from 0.25% to 1%, which can really add up!

 Excluding those who manage their own investments directly – and do not use mutual funds or similar investment vehicles – leveraging professional asset management services is largely beneficial.
 The degree to which a person uses asset managers, however, will vary depending on how much they are able to invest.
 High-net worth clients are best suited for asset management.
 For most people, the right financial advisor can provide the same benefits.